karldyson/draft-dyson-primary-zonefile-bootstrap/draft-dyson-primary-zonefile-bootstrap.md

 # General Approach

-It is anticipated that the reason for desiring the ability to dynamically provision a zone on the primary server is because the operator will then manage resource records in the zone via Dynamic Updates {{RFC2136}}, and will want to distribute the zones to their secondary servers via Catalog Zones {{RFC9432}}.
+It is anticipated that the reason for desiring the ability to dynamically provision a zone on the primary server is because the operator will then manage resource records in the zone via Dynamic Updates {{RFC2136}}, and will want to distribute the zones to their secondary servers via DNS Catalog Zones {{RFC9432}}.

 # Catalog Properties